mbodm/WinGetDotNet/README.md

 For more information, just use the IntelliSense tooltips of Visual Studio, or take a look into the source code.

 ### Requirements
 There are not any special requirements, besides having _WinGet_ installed on your machine. `WinGetDotNet` is just a typical .NET assembly, released as NuGet package.
-Just download the newest release, from the [Releases](https://github.com/MBODM/WinGetDotNet/releases) page, unzip and add the NuGet package to your project.
+Just download the newest release, from the [Releases](https://github.com/MBODM/WinGetDotNet/releases) page, unzip it and add the NuGet package to your project.
 All the releases are compiled for x64 Windows, assuming you are using some 64-bit Windows (and that's quite likely).

 ### Notes
 - `WinGetDotNet` is written in C#, is using .NET 6 and is built with Visual Studio 2022.